Pallas Athena

 The problem at hand concerned the development of an SVG virtual camera system.
 One of the things I enjoy about working with SVG is the ability to create artworks with varying levels of detail and set up systems that allow viewers to navigate the work and appreciate features from different perspectives.

-For example, below you see some SVG which illustrates the concept of the "World Tree" from Norse mythology.
+For example, below you see some SVG artwork which illustrates the concept of the "World Tree" from Norse mythology.
 In it, I've set up a camera system to enable viewers to zoom in an pan around to explore some of the details hidden away in the more distant perspective.
-The problem for this piece (and it's a general problem creating artwork for any number of applications like games, sims, or advertisements for example) is that the virtual camera panning has to be constrained or the viewer will get lost.
+The problem for this piece (and it's a general problem for any number of applications like games, sims, or advertisements) is that virtual camera panning has to be constrained or the viewer will get lost.
 Think about it for a minute.
-How would you express the constraints?
+How would you express constraints preventing the user from panning "out of bounds"?

 Live Interactive Illustration

-Think about it: if the user pans too far, they'll fall off the edge of the world, right?
+The artwork is intended to let the viewer zoom in and pan around to look at details.
+But if the user pans too far, they'll fall off the edge of the world, right?
 We can't have that!
-So we need to constrain the pannable area whenever the user zooms in to view details.
+So we need to constrain the pannable area whenever the user is in a zoomed in state.

-If you look closely at the World Tree SVG, you'll see I've added some test scaffolding.
-I've drawn the world coordinate system axes (shown in blue) and also the local coordinate system axes for the camera (shown in red).
-The blue axes represent the global SVG coordinate system -- the world's basis.
-The red axes represent the camera's local coordinate system -- the basis attached to the user's view.
-I want you to think of these coordinate systems as bases in the geometric sense: each basis defines how vectors, distances, and shapes are interpreted in its own frame of reference.
+For this article, I've left visible the test scaffolding I used to develop the camera functionality.
+I've drawn the SVG world coordinate system axes (shown in blue) and also the local coordinate system axes for the camera (shown in red).
+The point of this article is I want you to think of these coordinate systems as bases in the geometric sense: each basis defines how vectors, distances, and shapes are interpreted in its own frame of reference.

 Initially, when the artwork loads, the global basis and the camera basis coincide.
 But as soon as the user zooms in, the camera basis is scaled up, and its rectangle becomes larger than the SVG viewport in world coordinates.